Indoor Plant Care

 The green chlorophyll molecule has a Magnesium ion (Mg+) at its centre.
-Plants can become pale and unable to thrive if there is a lack of these ions, a foliar feed of Magnesium Sulphate (Epsom Salts) should remedy this.
+Plants can become pale or chlorotic, and unable to thrive if there is a lack of these ions, a foliar feed of Magnesium Sulphate (Epsom Salts) should remedy this.
 Another cause of chlorosis can be alkaline soil conditions which prevent the uptake of Iron (Fe++) essential for making chlorophyll.
-(Interestingly the Haemoglobin molecule which carries oxygen in our blood has a similar structure to chlorophyll with a Fe++ ion at its centre, but despite some health-food producer claims there is no way consuming juiced plant tissue such as the so-called superfood wheat grass, can increase the oxygen carrying capacity of the blood - and certainly not if given as an enema!.
+Interestingly the Haemoglobin molecule which carries oxygen in our blood has a similar structure to chlorophyll with an Iron ion (Fe++) at its centre, but despite some health-food producer claims there is no way consuming juiced plant tissue such as the so-called superfood wheat grass, can increase the oxygen carrying capacity of the blood - and certainly not if given as an enema!.

-The association of Iron with chlorophyll production has led scientists to suggest that 'seeding' the oceans with iron filings would cause enough of an increase in phytoplankton on the surface to cause a reduction in atmospheric carbon dioxide levels and help with climate change.6CO2 + 6H2O - solar energy -> C6H12O6 + 6O2
+The association of Iron with chlorophyll production has led scientists to suggest that 'seeding' the oceans with iron filings would cause enough of an increase in phytoplankton near the surface which would use up atmospheric carbon dioxide and help with climate change.6CO2 + 6H2O - solar energy -> C6H12O6 + 6O2

 The energy captured by plants from the sun is used throughout the living world and is released as the carbon cycle proceeds.
 This solar energy is the primary source for all life except a few bacteria which live near the hydrothermal vents of underwater volcanoes and use chemical energy from minerals in a process called chemosynthesis.
 Other cave-dwelling bacteria use hydrogen sulphide molecules instead of oxygen to obtain their energy.